-Microelectronics and Integrated-Systems with Neuro-centric Devices (MIND) Lab
+Microelectronics and Integrated-Computing-Systems with Nanoelectronic Devices (MIND) Lab

 Rashmi Jha